 But after increasing our grocery budget for the Whole30 experiment last month, it got me thinking that maybe it’s worth it.

-Maybe it’s better to spend a little more on lean meat and vegetables, than to buy the pasta (though to be fair, we bought things like pasta before because the kids love them so much more than because they’re cheap).
+Maybe it’s better to spend a little more on lean meat and vegetables than to buy pasta (though, to be fair, we bought things like pasta before because the kids love them so much more than because they’re cheap).

-Maybe, I should focus more on saving money in other areas of our life.
+Maybe, I should focus more on saving money in other areas of my life.

-I stumbled across this video from Money Saving Mom right as we were starting to increase our grocery spend for the Whole30 and it was really freeing.
+I stumbled across this video from Money Saving Mom right as we were starting to increase our grocery spending for the Whole30, and it was really freeing.

 When I started, I was afraid of what people would think of me spending more.
 Imposter!
 You’ve written so much about cheap groceries, and now this?!